De-register VAT Number

 Before requesting Czech VAT de-registration, businesses should:

-- ensure warehouse and stock movements are fully closed
+- Ensure warehouse and stock movements have been fully completed.

-- and confirm no future Czech VAT obligations remain.
+- Confirm that no future Czech VAT obligations remain.

-Seeking professional VAT advice before de-registration can help reduce the risk of:
+Seeking professional VAT advice before VAT de-registration can help reduce the risk of:

 Comments